18 Powerful Non-Fiction & Fiction Books about Grief for 2023

 This book will make you cry but it will also make you laugh.
 Ted is a lonely, middle-aged, gay man whose love for his wiener dog Lily knows no bounds.

 I mean, who spends hours playing Monopoly with their dog while imagining the dog’s side of a conversation?
 However, I think every dog owner can relate just enough to find it hilarious.
-This book about grief around the death of a pet is just lovely.

-One Italian Summer by Rebecca Serle
+One Italian Summer

 Rebecca Serle has done it again with this book set in Italy.
 Katy’s mother, Carol, has died and left Katy to take their trip to Positano alone.
-When Katy leaves she is uncertain about everything and whether she will return to her marriage.
+When Katy leaves, she is uncertain about everything and whether she will return to her marriage.

 Then, the impossible happens, and Carol appears at Katy’s hotel.
 She is in perfect health and thirty years old.
 She is not the woman Katy thought she knew.
 As she gets to know her mother, she realizes more about herself.

-Why I Love It: This is a beautiful, well-written book with a touch of magic.
+This is a beautiful, well-written book with a touch of magic.
 I loved how Katy and Carol are able to develop a relationship in Italy after Carol died.
 It is unique and wonderful.

 Fiction Books About Grief for Teens